jayanthkmr/MGNREGS-Expenditure-Prediction-FY2019-20-Balangir-Cuttack/README.md

 The GeoJson for village level boundaries were extracted from [here](https://github.com/datameet/indian_village_boundaries)

 The shapefile for AC and District boundaries were extracted from [here](https://github.com/datameet/maps/tree/master/assembly-constituencies)

+Block level and village data were extracted from [population enumeration](https://censusindia.gov.in/2011census/population_enumeration.html) data of 2011 census.